 Newtown Textile Museum

-A row of historic cottages full of stories, the Newtown Textile Museum is open between May and September, this is a tightly designed early 19th century weaving shop within six back-to-back cottages, all of which would have housed families who worked on the looms.
+A row of historic cottages full of stories, the Newtown Textile Museum is open between May and September (Tuesdays and Thursday to Saturday).
+This is a tightly designed, early 19th century weaving shop within six back-to-back cottages, all of which would have housed families who worked on the looms.
 The buildings themselves are remarkable and the relics, artworks and stories they hold are even more intriguing.

 The Globe at Hay